-I am a Ph.D. student at U.C.
-Berkeley interested in statistics and machine learning.
-Before coming to Berkeley, I was a student at Arizona State University, where I studied mathematics and economics, and completed a master’s thesis under Sebastien Motsch in the mathematics department.
-Outside of university, I was recently a research intern at Salesforce Research, and have also worked for Amazon.com in the past.
+I am a Machine Learning Scientist at Harmonic Discovery.
+I completed my PhD at UC Berkeley under Michael Mahoney, where I worked on fundamental research in machine learning.
+Before Berkeley, I was a student at Arizona State University, where I studied mathematics and economics, and completed a master’s thesis under Sebastien Motsch in the mathematics department.
+I was also the machine learning lead in the Luminosity Lab.
+Outside of university, I spent two summers as a research intern at Salesforce Research, and have also worked for Amazon.com in the past.
 See my CV for more.

 I love to travel and spend as much time outdoors as possible.
 I always take my camera with me wherever I go - feel free to check out some of my photos.